Essential features to look for in the best sewing machines for beginners

 Controls on the best sewing machines for beginners

-As a beginner, you want a machine with conveniently placed speed control which is easy to decipher and with basic options rather than a complex array of options.
+As a beginner, you want a machine with conveniently placed speed control, which is easy to decipher and with basic options rather than a complex array of options.

 Other features you might like on a beginner’s sewing machine

-Some machines will come with a few extra decorative stitches in addition to your basic straight and zig zag stitches.
-While you do not need these stitches to complete your projects, they can be used occasionally to add a bit of fun to your work.
+Some machines will come with a few extra decorative stitches in addition to your basic straight and zigzag stitches.
+While you do not need these stitches to complete your projects, they can occasionally be used to add a bit of fun to your work.